Abhipsa25/GIThub-demo/README.md

 # GIThub-demo
-This is my first git repository
+This is my first git repository.
+Author-Abhipsa Pradhan